NikolaNovak/FakeAmazon/README.md

-# FakeAmazon
+# Fake Amazon App

-A fake Amazon app which lets users:
+A Fake Amazon app which allows users to:

 - Add items to their cart
 - Buy the items from their cart (via Stripe)